teriyaki-source/C_LAB_5_MTRX2700/README.md

   - "config.h"
     - BUFFER_SIZE determines the number of characters can be sent in one message
-    - TERMINATION_CHAR determines the ASCII value of the character to signify end of message Timer configuration constants:
+    - TERMINATION_CHAR determines the ASCII value of the character to signify end of message
+* Timer configuration constants:

+* Flags module：
+  * Flags setting and handling functions.
+  * Defined struct type Flags and Timer_flags:
+    * Flags: flags for commands received from serial port, and pointers to corresponding action string.
+    * Timer_flags: oneshot flag and continuous timer flags.
+  * Defined Constants in "flags.h":
+    * ON: representing that the flag is raised, value: 1.
+    * OFF: representing the flag is not raised, value: 0.

 ## Note
-    *The hardware used is STM32F3DISCOVERY.
+* The hardware used is STM32F3DISCOVERY.
-    *This project uses the definition file provided by Dr. Stewart Worrall.
+* This project uses the definition file provided by Dr. Stewart Worrall.
      Link: (https://github.com/stewart-worrall/MTRX2700-2024/tree/374a795e74c5f97bf11a56df9f673c4c0feec6d1/stm32f303-definitions)
+* Standard C library used:
+  * <stdint.h>
+  * <stdlib.h>